 BUYING A HOME?
 CONSIDER COST, NOT JUST PRICE

-As a seller, you will be most concerned about 'short term price' - where home values are headed over the next six months.
-As a buyer, however, you must not be concerned about price, but instead about the 'long term cost' of the home.
+As a seller, you will be most concerned about 'short-term price' - where home values are headed over the next six months.
+As a buyer, however, you must not be concerned about price, but instead about the 'long-term cost' of the home.

-The Mortgage Bankers Association (MBA), the National Association of Realtors (NAR) and Freddie Mac all project that mortgage interest rates will increase by this time next year.
-According to CoreLogic's most recent Home Price Index Report, home prices will appreciate by 4.7% over the next 12 months.
+The Mortgage Bankers Association (MBA), Freddie Mac and Fannie Mae all project that mortgage interest rates will increase by this time next year.
+According to CoreLogic's most recent Home Price Index Report, home prices will appreciate by 4.9% over the next 12 months.